About Intimacy Coordination

 What is an intimacy coordinator?

 An intimacy coordinator for film and television works slightly differently from an intimacy coordinator for theatre (AKA intimacy director) - however fundamentally they serve the same purpose - to work with the whole production, assisting in the facilitation of a scene or scenes that have intimate content. or nudity.
-Sometimes they're on board right from the start of a project, will meet with the production team and department heads - give briefings, share knowledge and introduce the various industry guidelines or they may come in and run a workshop with the actors and director, or sometimes they're invited on set or into rehearsals for one or two specific scenes that may be causing concern.
+Sometimes they're on board right from the start of a project, through until wrap - they'lll meet with the production team and department heads - give briefings, share knowledge and introduce the various industry guidelines and be with you on set every day there's an intimate scene, or they may come in and run a workshop with the actors and director, or sometimes they're invited on set or into rehearsals for one or two specific scenes that may be causing concern.

 Coordinator is an important part of the title, as coordination is a key part of the role - facilitating the difficult conversations, bouncing between, directors, actors, wardrobe and production.
 ICs can act as advocates for actors or other members of the team, voicing their concerns and reservations and helping to find solutions to problems as they occur.
 They can assist the director with choreography, work with physical consent with the actors, and help with the blocking of a scene working with modesty garments.